NCDgov/ncd-site/_posts/2024-04-08-ncd-announces-new-chair-claudia-l-gordon.md

   Washington, D.C., as its new Chair.
 tag: Press Release
 image: images/claudia-gordon-headshot.jpg
-video_url: Black woman with teal top with elbows on top of a white box and interlocked fingers under her chin.
+image_alt_text: Black woman with teal top with elbows on top of a white box and interlocked fingers under her chin.
 There is a tan background.
+video_url: ""
 ---
 FOR IMMEDIATE RELEASE